1 Peter 4:9 Show hospitality to one another without grumbling.

 Romans 12:9-10 Let love be genuine.
 Abhor what is evil; hold fast to what is good.
 Love one another with brotherly affection.
 Outdo one another in showing honor.

 Leviticus 19:33-34 When a stranger sojourns with you in your land, you shall not do him wrong.
 You shall treat the stranger who sojourns with you as the native among you, and you shall love him as yourself, for you were strangers in the land of Egypt: I am the LORD your God.

-Church can be a good place to be present and learn better how to love our fellow humans.
+Church is a great place to learn about and practice hospitality.
 If you do not already have a church to attend, we would like to invite you to view or visit Neighborhood Church.
 We are a welcoming church and would love for you to connect with us!
 Our website has all the information you need for times and locations of all our Sunday gatherings.
 You can also find us online at neighborhoodchurch.com.
 As well, if you would like to view any of our past worship gatherings or videos, visit our YouTube channel, or just search Neighborhood Church Cypress or Neighborhood Church Los Alamitos on their YouTube site.

-Seeking to give the gift of presence along with you,
+Seeking to bring on the hope of hospitality along with you,